pagopa/pagopa-ecommerce-transactions-service/README.md

 ## What is this?

-This is a PagoPA microservice that handles transactions' lifecycle and workflow.
+This is a PagoPA microservice that handles eCommerce transactions' lifecycle and workflow.

 ### Environment variables